country4livin/Project2_Crowdfunding_ETL/README.md

 # Project2_Crowdfunding_ETL
-This project is brought to by: Janice Guallpa, Jennifer Robison, Kelley Blue, Nicolette Sorensen, and Deborah Kisch.
+This project is brought to you by: Janice Guallpa, Jennifer Robison, Kelley Blue, Nicolette Sorensen, and Deborah Kisch.

 ## 1. Created the Category and Subcategory DataFrames
 ---